GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 Out of timetable lessons

-Sometimes, pupils are asked (or told!) to come out of timetabled lessons for additional support in core subjects – for example, PE is typically targeted.
-However, from experience, I’ve found that pupils who are very invested in the lesson they’ve been withdrawn from are more likely to arrive at their intervention session with a less-than-positive attitude.
+Sometimes, schools remove pupils from timetabled lessons for additional support in core subjects.
+For example, PE is typically targeted.
+However, from experience, withdrawing students from lessons they are invested in are more likely to arrive at their intervention session with a less-than-positive attitude.

 Work with the individual pupils